janfb/personal-website/content/authors/admin/_index.md

 I am a PhD student in the [mackelab](https://www.mackelab.org) at University of Tübingen working on the intersection of machine learning and neuroscience.
 I have a background in Cognitive Science (BSc) and Computational Neuroscience (MSc) and discovered my passion for Bayesian statistics and machine learning during my masters.
 Since then I am developing probabilistic machine learning tools and applying them to problems in computational neuroscience.

+Test.

 My research focus lies on simulation-based inference (SBI), a method to perform Bayesian inference in simulation-based models like they often occur in astrophysics, economics, biology, neuroscience and many other fields.
 I am one of the core developers of [_sbi_](https://www.mackelab.org/sbi), a Python toolbox for SBI ([link to paper](https://scholar.google.de/scholar?hl=de&as_sdt=0%2C5&q=SBI--A+toolkit+for+simulation-based+inference&btnG=)).